Jane-Wangari/Forbes-2022-Analysis/README.md

 ![Screenshot 2022-10-16 193519](https://user-images.githubusercontent.com/110452335/196047414-dd1f838f-925c-4f0a-92bf-2417568300aa.png) ![Screenshot 2022-10-16 193908](https://user-images.githubusercontent.com/110452335/196047479-7517afc5-2a6b-4356-b428-19b0897ec9f5.png)![Screenshot 2022-10-01 161353](https://user-images.githubusercontent.com/110452335/196047497-ea394432-cffc-4bd6-a64d-682f0793bd6a.png)

 # Introduction
 Forbes World’s Billionaires is a documented report of an annual ranking of the net worth of the wealthiest billionaires in the world.
 The information is usually compiled and published every year since March 1987.
-Estimates of the net value of each billionaire are cited in United States dollars regarding their documented assets while accounting for debts and other factors.
+Estimates of the net worth of each billionaire are cited in United States dollars regarding their documented assets while accounting for debts and other factors.
 On Forbes's 36th annual ranking, there were 2668 billionaires listed, 87 fewer than the previous year, 2021.
 In this project, I analyzed the Forbes Billionaires list 2022.

 # Project Overview
 This project aims to help identify the wealthiest Forbes 2022 billionaires, the most philanthropic, and the industry that drives them.
 Likewise, the project will analyze whether they are self-made or not.
 A visual map will show the distribution of billionaires across the world.